seantis/seantis.reservation/README.rst

 -  Timezones.
 We currently do not store a timezone with the resource.
 Therefore comparing different resources of different timezones is a no go.

+-  Recurrence.
+Though it is possible to create reservations with simple daily recurrence, it is not possible to modify them, so if you create 1000 recurrences and you make a mistake you have to delete all or adjust them each.

 Installation
 ------------